graphprotocol/mission-control-indexer/faq.md

   number of subgraphs you can index (due to the required I/O throughput).
 We recommend load balancing across a few nodes.

-### How do configure Prometheus to scrape Graph Node metrics?
+### How to configure Prometheus to scrape Graph Node metrics?

 https://prometheus.io/docs/prometheus/latest/installation/ has some
 instructions on installing Prometheus, as well as links to binaries.
 Once